 History of the House

-Welcome to the original home of W. C. Smith, a fishing boat captain who later became the first president of W. C. Smith and Company (the forerunner of National Sea Products and, eventually, High Liner Foods).
+Welcome to the original home of William Charles Smith, a fishing boat captain who later became the first president of W. C. Smith and Company (the forerunner of National Sea Products and, eventually, High Liner Foods).
+In 2018 he was declared a "Prominent Lunenburger" by the Town of Lunenburg -- click here for details!

 W.C.
 Smith bought the lot from the Trustees of the Common in 1885, and in 1890 built a home in this location.
 But in 1905 he decided he needed a bigger home, in a style and size befitting his position as the head of one of Lunenburg’s most vigorous and expansive turn-of-the-century fish companies.
 So he moved the original home to the lot next door on McKenzie street, and built a new house on the existing foundation, facing what is now Victoria Road (then Bridgewater Road).